 Recipe for One

-I am going to base this recipe on one person.
-If you want to cook for a larger group, just enlarge the portions.
+This recipe will make enough for one person.
+If you want to cook for a larger group, just multiply the measurements accordingly.

 This is a quick and easy fix for people who are on a budget, have limited time and don't want anything too complicated to clean up afterwards.
-I'm going to recommend you buy the frozen or refrigerated biscuit dough, although you can make your own if you wish.
+I recommend that you buy the frozen or refrigerated biscuit dough, although you can make your own if you wish.

 Step 2: Add Oil and Flour

-Add one tablespoon of oil and mix well.
-Cook for about three minutes.
+- Add 1 tablespoon of oil and mix well.
+Cook for about 3 minutes.

-Add one tablespoon of flour and stir.
+- Add 1 tablespoon of flour and stir.
 Cook well until flour is well done.
 You should have a pasty substance.

 Step 3: Add Milk

-Gravy will be thin and when it starts to thicken, turn down heat.
+- Gravy will be thin.
+When it starts to thicken, turn down the heat.